by Scott Mehl

 Infanta Elena of Spain, Duchess of Lugo

-Infanta Elena María Isabel Dominica de Silos of Spain, Duchess of Lugo, is the eldest child of King Juan Carlos of Spain and Princess Sophia of Greece and Denmark, and elder sister of Infanta Cristina, Duchess of Palma de Mallorca, and King Felipe VI of Spain.
-She was born on December 20, 1963 in Madrid, and is currently 3rd in line for the Spanish throne.
+Infanta Elena María Isabel Dominica de Silos of Spain, Duchess of Lugo, is the eldest child of King Juan Carlos of Spain and Princess Sophia of Greece and Denmark, and elder sister of Infanta Cristina, and King Felipe VI of Spain.
+She was born on December 20, 1963 in Madrid.

 On March 18, 1995, Infanta Elena was married to Jaime de Marichalar y Sáenz de Tejada, at the Cathedral of Seville.
 At the time of her marriage, she was given the personal title Duchess of Lugo.
 The couple have two children:

 - Felipe Juan “Frolian” de Marichalar y Borbón (1998)

 - Victoria Frederica de Marichalar y Borbón (2000)

 Elena and her husband separated in 2007, and were formally divorced in January 2010.

 During the reign of her father, Infanta Elena often represented the monarchy at functions both within Spain and abroad.
 However, since the accession of her brother King Felipe VI, she and her sister no longer take on any official duties.
 She serves as Director of Social and Cultural Projects for the MAPFRE Foundation, based in Madrid.